 During the current period, the Company was not able to collect further refunds from the Government with an implication that it continued to incur financing cost on bank borrowings required to fund these receivables.
-As at 31st March 2015, the Company is still owed Rs.
-5,245 million as receivables.
-The Company's management is continuously engaged with relevant Government authorities and we continue to demand that the Government pay the remaining amount on an expedited basis to ensure business continuity and growth.
+As at 31st March 2016, the Company is still owed Rs 4,019 million as receivables.
+The Company's management is continuously engaged with relevant Government authorities to pay the remaining amount on an expedited basis to ensure business continuity and growth.